HMS Lynx (F27): Royal Navy service

 On commissioning Lynx served as the leader of the 7th Frigate Squadron, with the squadron alternating between service in home waters and on the South Atlantic Station.
 On 3 May 1960, Lynx, carrying out trials off Portsmouth, was diverted to search for survivors after a small fishing boat was sunk in a collision with the German tanker Caperata.
 In September 1964, with tensions heightening between Britain and Argentina over the Falkland Islands sovereignty dispute, an Argentine light aircraft landed on Port Stanley racecourse, and its pilot, Miguel Fitzgerald, planted an Argentine flag and handed a written proclamation of Argentine sovereignty to an islander before flying back to Argentina.
 In response, Lynx, forming part of a task group off the coast of South America, was ordered to the Falklands, remaining there from 14 October to 11 November.

 In March 1967, following the disbanding of the South Atlantic station, Lynx was the last Royal Navy ship based at the Simonstown naval base in South Africa, then transferring to the Far East.
 On 18 September 1970, Lynx found an abandoned 24 ft long barge adrift off the coast of Johor, Malaysia and towed it back to Singapore.
 On 30 December 1972, the Japanese cargo ship Kyoryu Maru, carrying a cargo of timber from Selat Panjang to Singapore, sank after a collision with the Japanese tanker Shoen Maru, 30 nmi from Singapore.
 Lynx, on patrol off Singapore, took part in the search for nine missing crewmembers from Kyoryu Maru.
 Lynx was paid off in June 1974, and after a refit at Rosyth, joined the Standby Squadron at Chatham.
 She attended the 1977 Silver Jubilee Fleet Review off Spithead.

-Bangladeshi Navy service
+Bangladesh Navy service

-She was transferred to the Bangladeshi Navy 12 March 1982 and renamed BNS Abu Bakr.
+She was transferred to the Bangladesh Navy 12 March 1982 and renamed BNS Abu Bakr.
 She was assigned to the Commodore Commanding BN Flotilla (COMBAN).
 About 200 personnel served aboard Abu Bakr, with most living aboard her.

 In November 2008, BNS Abu Bakr along with BNS Nirbhoy and BNS Madhumati intercepted Myanmar Navy ships at a disputed region of Bay of Bengal where they were supporting an exploration of oil and gas fields.

 She was decommissioned during a ceremony held in her homeport Chittagong on 22 January 2014.
 She was replaced by a Chinese Type 053H2 frigate with the same name and pennant number.